plausible/docs/docs/integration-guides.md

 ## WordPress

 We have a WordPress plugin that makes the integration with WordPress nice and easy.
 [Here's how to get started with our WordPress plugin](https://plausible.io/wordpress-analytics-plugin).

-## Swift

-[PlausibleSwift](https://github.com/nickoneill/PlausibleSwift) - An implementation of Plausible Analytics pageview and event tracking for Swift.
-Built and maintained by [Nick O'neill](https://github.com/nickoneill)

 ## iOS apps and widgets for quick overview of your stats